justinrutledge1992/WeatherMuse/README.md

 WeatherMuse is an extension of Meta's MusicGen model used for musical interpretation of weather data.

+This requires all the same dependencies as AudioCraft (including older versions of Torch, CUDA, etc.).

+Run test_file.py to confirm your environment is setup correctly.

+Run main.py and adjust the constants at the top of the file (associated with the hourly_weather_data csv file names) to generate music from different cities.

 All modifications to the original Audiocraft project are found in the following two folders:

 hourly_weather_data